Skip to main content

 2. Select the workload from the Protect menu.
 Note that if the All Organizations menu is enabled, you have to first select an organization where you want to add the NAS proxy, and then select the workload.

 3. The Get Started page is displayed if no NAS devices have been configured so far.
-On the Get Started page, under Register a NAS proxy, you will see No Proxy Registered.
-Click Add Proxy.
+On the Get Started page, under Deploy a NAS proxy, you will see No Proxy Registered message is displayed.
+Click Add NAS Proxy.

 If NAS proxies and NAS devices have already been configured, you can add more proxies.
-In the left navigation pane, click All Proxies, and click Add Proxy.
+In the left navigation pane, click All Backup Proxy Pools, and click Add Proxy.

-4. In the Add NAS Proxy dialog box, click Check Prerequisites and ensure that the server meets the prerequisites for the NAS proxy installation.
+4. In the Add NAS Proxy dialog box, click Check Prerequisite and ensure that the server meets the prerequisites for the NAS proxy installation.

 5. Depending upon the type of share that you want to back up, download the agent on the Windows/Linux server that will act as the NAS proxy.